vmpr0be/ntoseye/README.md

 ### Disclaimer

-`ntoseye` will ask you if you wish to download symbols (defaults to exports if user declines).
-It will only download symbols from Microsoft's official symbol server.
+`ntoseye` needs to download symbols to initialize required offsets, it will only download symbols from Microsoft's official symbol server.
 All files which will be read/written to will be located in `$XDG_CONFIG_HOME/ntoseye`.

 ### Preview